 How to make Sweetened Whipping Cream

 Whip 1 cup of Heavy Whipping cream with a hand mixer until peaks form.
-Add 2-3 Tablespoons Powder Sugar and 1 tsp Vanilla and continue whipping until stiff peaks.
+Add 2-3 Tablespoons Powder Sugar and 1 teaspoon Vanilla and continue whipping until stiff peaks.

 Berries can be added fresh or mixed with a tablespoon of sugar and allow to sit for 15-30 minutes.
 The sweetest juices will form which are delicious.